 We believe in giving back to the communities we visit, and we do it in a unique way that we think you’ll really like.
-Many tour companies pledge to give a certain amount of sales to certain organizations, but you as customers never actually see this happening.
+Many tour companies pledge to give a certain amount of sales to certain organizations (which is great), but you as customers never actually get to see this happening.

 On a Southern Crossings trip, you do!
 As a matter of fact, you can give it yourself.
-One percent of your trip price is donated to a children’s charity which you can visit on your trip. (if you don’t have time to stop by, we still donate the money).
+One percent of your trip price will be donated to a children’s charity which you can visit on your trip.
+If you don’t have time to stop by, we will make a donation on your behalf.

 Our partner organization in Cuzco is Globalteer.
 A visit during your tour is a great way to spend a half day and a great way to see the “real Peru”.
 If you would like to bring a donation such as pens, pencils, paper, markers, crayons, tape, notebooks, first aid supplies, vitamins, clothes, sneakers etc you can either deliver them in person or we can drop them off for you.

 THE PICAFLOR HOUSE COMMUNITY PROJECT

 The Picaflor House Community Project is located in the village of Oropesa, 45 minutes from the centre of Cusco, Peru.
 The project was established in November 2010 by Globalteer to support the children and families in Oropesa and the surrounding villages.
 The project works closely with the local school to provide the most required services to the children in the community.

 The aim is to provide a long-term locally managed and staffed location where local families can receive free education, learn new skills, have access to health education and family support.
 The children come from the poorer families of the villages we support, they may be orphans or living with extended family/neighbours so home life is not always stable.

 Many of the children attending the school in Oropesa come from surrounding villages.
 Some children live at home and walk up to 4 hours per day to attend school.
 Some children live away from their families to be closer to the school.
 Many children are required to work for their lodgings away from home.